 Deputy Secretary of Commerce

 Prior to joining SC Commerce in 2015, Teasdel spent almost a decade working in the banking sector, focusing on small business advisory support and development within South Carolina.
 She served in a variety of roles including financial center management, small business advisor and commercial lending.
-Teasdel is an active member of the SC Small Business Advisory Council, the SC Small Business Development Centers Advisory Council and the Business Development Corporation (CDC) of SC board.
+Teasdel is an active board member of the SC Economic Developers Association (SCEDA) and the Business Development Corporation (CDC) of SC.

 Teasdel holds a bachelor’s degree in business administration and management from Charleston Southern University and a master’s degree in business administration from Southern Wesleyan University.
 She is a graduate of the BB&T Leadership Development Institute in Winston-Salem, N.C., the South Carolina Economic Development Institute and the SC Certified Public Managers Program.

 Teasdel resides in Irmo with her husband and two daughters.